srinipunuru/samza-sql-tools/README.md

 ### Event Hub Consumer

-This tool let's you consume events from the Microsoft EventHubs stream.
+This tool lets you consume events from the Microsoft EventHubs stream.
 This tool assumes that the payload of the events is String.

 ```shell